The History and Future of Phishing

 Hello!

-The internet started as MIT’s Compatible Time-Sharing System, which stored shared files on a central disk and users logged in from remote terminals to access these files in 1965.
-In 1971, the prototype internet called ARPANET got the @ symbol, letting users send messages to specific users and help differentiate computers, and thus email was born.
-In 1976, Queen Elizebeth II became the very first head of state to send an email.
+The story begins in 1965 with MIT’s Compatible Time-Sharing System, which allowed users to access shared files from remote terminals.
+In 1971 the prototype network ARPANET introduced the @ symbol, enabling messages to be sent to specific users and marking the birth of email.
+Four years later, in 1976, Queen Elizabeth II became the first head of state to send an email.

 Thank you!